mmucklo/DtcQueueBundle/README.md

 # There are a number of other parameters that could be passed to dtc:queue:run run this for a full list:
 bin/console dtc:queue:run --help

-# If you're running a MongoDB or ORM based job store, run this periodically:
+# If you're running a MongoDB or ORM based job store, run these periodically:
 #
 bin/console dtc:queue:prune old --older 1m
+bin/console dtc:queue:prune stalled
 # (deletes jobs older than one month from the Archive table)